WordPress Database Backups: The Definitive Guide

 $ mysqldump -u USER_NAME -p DB_NAME >file_name.format

-Why backup your WordPress Database
+Why backup your WordPress database

 Once again, we don’t recommend that you only backup your database.
 A full site backup is always the way to go.
-Now, let’s talk about why you’d want to backup your database (and files) in the first place:

 - Reversing a wrong: Maybe you’ve realised that the new site design is bringing in less conversions than the previous one.
 Maybe, you’ve accidentally deleted a whole page.
-Whatever your wrong, a backup restore can make it right.
+Whatever is wrong, a backup restore can make it right.

 - Malware infections: Some malware hacks can deface pages on your site.
 Security plugins like MalCare can definitely clean your site and get rid of the malware.
-But it cannot restore your site to it’s previous glory.
+But it cannot restore your site to its previous glory.
 That’s where backup restores come in.

 Whatever your reason for a backup, we recommend using BlogVault.
 You can automate, schedule and have real time backups for your site so you always have the newest version to restore.
 The restore process only requires a few clicks.
 With BlogVault, backing up a site has never been easier, safer and more assured.